 And here is a big part of the problem, not one mention of any group/organization/association/club/anything that supports fishing.

-"Thursday’s council approval caps more a than year-long planning process, a bureaucratic work of art in itself that has included involvement from more than a dozen city departments as well as community stakeholders such as the Austin Rowing Club, the Trail Foundation, Sierra Club, the Nature Conservancy, the Austin Parks Foundation and several neighborhood associations."I can explain it to you, but I can't understand it for you.
+"Thursday’s council approval caps more a than year-long planning process, a bureaucratic work of art in itself that has included involvement from more than a dozen city departments as well as community stakeholders such as the Austin Rowing Club, the Trail Foundation, Sierra Club, the Nature Conservancy, the Austin Parks Foundation and several neighborhood associations."Pro Wrestling is real Mr Anderson.

 Ok re-read the article and its is a Cedar Elm which isn't a bad tree but I still hate cedars!!!